Travelers often stay in San Juan when they’re visiting the island, but there are a ton of great cities in Puerto Rico other than the capital.

 Besides its impressive story, Ponce also has a popular boardwalk known as La Guancha, where you and your family can savor Puerto Rican staples and feed the pelicans that roam about the coast.

 Foodies will find in Mayagüez the best Brazo Gitano in Puerto Rico, a type of rolled sponge cake popular among Puerto Ricans.
-But, aside from this exquisite desert, Mayagüez has a lot to offer for travelers.
+But, aside from this exquisite Puerto Rican dessert, Mayagüez has a lot to offer for travelers.
 The city has a rich history, and it boasts one of the most beautiful town centers in Puerto Rico, Plaza de Colón.

 Right by the coast, you’ll find the Paseo del Litoral “Shorty” Castro, a beachfront boardwalk with beautiful views of the ocean.
 Outside the Mayagüez coasts, scuba diving fans will love Desecheo Island and Isla de Mona, which hide breathtaking underwater worlds.